tkisason/pysection/README.md

 # Build

-Build the image with: `docker build -t pysection .`
+Build the image with:

+`docker build -t pysection .`

-Run the container, and export the current working dir to /data with: `docker run --rm -it -v $(pwd):/data pysection`
+Run the container, and export the current working dir to /data with:

+`docker run --rm -it -v $(pwd):/data pysection`

 After that, you can use the container to conduct your analysis.

-# NOTE
+# Note

-According to the DeadSnakes wiki : `Supported Ubuntu and Python Versions`:
+**According to the DeadSnakes wiki : Supported Ubuntu and Python Versions**:
 - Ubuntu 16.04 (xenial) Python 2.3 - Python 2.6, Python 3.1 - Python3.4, Python 3.6 - Python3.9
 - Ubuntu 18.04 (bionic) Python2.3 - Python 2.6, Python 3.1 - Python 3.5, Python3.7 - Python3.9
 - Ubuntu 20.04 (focal) Python3.5 - Python3.7, Python3.9